What Does Chardonnay Taste Like?

 New World:

-Ontario (Canada), USA (California: Anderson Valley, Sonoma Coast; Oregon), Australia (Tasmania, Mornington Peninsula), New Zealand, Casablanca and Chile.
+Ontario (Canada), USA (California: Anderson Valley, Napa Valley, Sonoma Coast; Oregon), Australia (Tasmania, Mornington Peninsula), New Zealand, Casablanca and Chile.

 Warm climate chardonnay:

 You can find these wines in the new world and southern Europe.
 The wines have round buttery notes with tropical fruit aroma.
-Warm climate Chardonnay normally has a higher alcohol content than cold climate Chardonnay.
+Warm climate Chardonnay normally has a higher alcohol content than cold and cool climate, Chardonnay.

 You may be able to find cold climate Chardonnays in regions where you would expect a warm climate Chardonnay.
 This is only possible for vineyards at higher altitudes and therefore lower temperatures.